Varicose Veins Affect More Than 20 Million Americans

 - Hardening of the vein, color changes, skin ulceration near the ankle, which is a sign of a serious form of vascular disease

 What are the Main Causes of Varicose Veins?

 The passage of time and pregnancy are the two main causes of varicose veins.

 - Aging — As we age, our vein walls lose some of their elasticity.
 This not only allows them to stretch, but it also means they won’t move the blood as effectively.
-Our muscles that help push the blood to weaken, as well.
+The muscles that help push the blood are weakened, as well.

 - Pregnancy — Some women develop varicose veins in pregnancy.
 This is because pregnancy increases the volume of blood in the body but decreases the flow of blood from the legs to the pelvis.
 While this is good for the developing fetus, it’s bad for the appearance of the legs when varicose veins form.
 Varicose veins in pregnant women usually improve on their own from 3-12 months after delivery.

 There are a few risk factors that make it more likely you’ll develop varicose veins: